-• If the separation and distribution, in relevant part and together with certain related transactions, do not qualify as transactions that are generally tax-free for U.S. federal income tax purposes, certain U.S. subsidiaries of Alkermes and Alkermes' shareholders could be subject to significant tax liabilities, and we could be required to indemnify Alkermes or its subsidiaries for material taxes pursuant to indemnification obligations under the tax matters agreement.
+- If the separation and distribution, in relevant part and together with certain related transactions, do not qualify as transactions that are tax-free for U.S. federal income tax purposes, certain U.S. subsidiaries of Alkermes and Alkermes' shareholders could be subject to significant tax liabilities, and we could be required to indemnify Alkermes or its subsidiaries for material taxes pursuant to indemnification obligations under the tax matters agreement. - We may not be able to engage in attractive strategic or capital-raising transactions following the separation.